LenoreK/cardio-castle-api/README.md

 We are building a user experience to modivate the passionate runner to set goals and accomplish those goals!

 Application Features:
-* User Login: The user will have a "secure" login page to make sure there goals and cardio castle information is secret.
+* User Login: The user will have a "secure" login page to make sure their goals and cardio castle information is secret.
-* Four Week Goal Name: The user will name the goal and claim victory when they complete there goals as they work through the application.
+* Four Week Goal Name: The user will name the goal and claim victory when they complete their goals as they work through the application.
 * Weeks and Days: When a goal is named the application lays out the weeks and days for the user to enter there duration and distance for each day.
 * Mood Index: The user can set the mood at the end of the workout by choosing different icons to record how they feel they did that day!

-Overall, we here at www.cardiocastle.com what to encurage all road warriors to work there heart out and record there progress.
+Overall, we here at www.cardiocastle.com want to encurage all road warriors to achieve their fitness goals and live healthy lives.

 <p align="right">(<a href="#top">back to top</a>)</p>